ma7moudShaaban/Penetration-Testing/Web/Race Condition/README.md

 >   - HTTP/1 keep-alive must not be enabled for the project.

 > [!TIP]
-> Email address confirmations, or any email-based operations, are generally a good target for single-endpoint race conditions.
+> Email address confirmations, or any email-based operations (Update eMail), are generally a good target for single-endpoint race conditions.

 ## Prevention
 - Use SQL WRITE locks to prevent simultaneous database access: